With less than 6 months until admissions tests in November, what should you be doing to make sure you nail that test and get your dream offer?

 T minus 153 days/5 months: Plan It Out

-At this point, you’re probably still sitting your AS level exams.
-They take priority right now, but you have to keep your admissions test in mind.
-Without a strong admissions test score, all your hard work at AS and A-Level goes to waste.
+At this point, you would ordinarily still be sitting your AS level exams.
+They would have taken priority right now, but with the extra time now available to you, you have to keep your admissions test in mind.
+Without a strong admissions test score, all university admissions tutors have to work off are your assigned AS and predicted grades.
+This year, more than ever, needs a strong admissions test score to stand out from the pack.

 Now is a great time to plan how you’re going to nail the test.
 You’re still in revision mode so you’re in the right mindset for this step.
-You know what worked for AS level and you know what didn’t work so well.
+You know what has worked for your exams in the past and you know what didn’t work so well.

 Create a timetable for yourself to follow, starting this month and running all the way until the test date.
 Don’t worry if you have to change things up in future, this is a loosely structured plan which will give you an idea of how much time you have to achieve everything.